-In 2022, the board continued its proactive assessment of board succession and refreshment.
-After thoughtful consideration of our business, long-term strategy, and related risks, and the strength of our lead independent director, the independent directors believe that the combination of the chair and CEO roles, coupled with a strong lead independent director position, continues to be in the best interest of the company and our shareholders.
-The board believes that Mr. Ricks' extensive knowledge of, and experience in, the pharmaceutical industry enables him to effectively set the long-term strategic direction of the company and provide diligent, long-term leadership and direction for management and our board.
+Why our board leadership structure is appropriate at this time.
+After thoughtful consideration of our business, long-term strategy, related risks, and other factors described below, the board believes that the combination of the chair and CEO roles, combined with a strong lead independent director, continues to be in the best interest of the company and our shareholders.
+Combining the chair and CEO roles fosters clear accountability, effective decision making, and alignment on corporate strategy.